paulirish/git-recent/readme.md

     git recent

+Optionally add `-n <int>` to see the most recent `<n>` branches

+    git recent -n 5

 ![git-recent screenshot](https://cloud.githubusercontent.com/assets/39191/17446638/039d4cee-5aff-11e6-9e11-4294f0020513.png)

 If you're a Windows user, you need to use [Git Bash](https://git-scm.com/downloads) or similar shell in order to effectively use this utility.

 ### Installation